Electromagnetic radiation: Near and far fields

 In electromagnetic radiation (such as microwaves from an antenna, shown here) the term radiation applies only to the parts of the electromagnetic field that radiate into infinite space and decrease in intensity by an inverse-square law of power, such that the total energy that crosses through an imaginary sphere surrounding the source is the same regardless of the size of the sphere.
 Electromagnetic radiation thus reaches the far part of the electromagnetic field around a transmitter.
 A part of the near field (close to the transmitter) includes the changing electromagnetic field, but that is not electromagnetic radiation.

 Maxwell's equations established that some charges and currents (sources) produce local electromagnetic fields near them that do not radiate.
-Currents directly produce magnetic fields, but such fields of a magnetic-dipole–type that dies out with distance from the current.
+Currents directly produce magnetic fields of a magnetic-dipole–type that die out with distance from the current.
 In a similar manner, moving charges pushed apart in a conductor by a changing electrical potential (such as in an antenna) produce an electric-dipole–type electrical field, but this also declines with distance.
 These fields make up the near field.
 Neither of these behaviours is responsible for EM radiation.
 Instead, they only efficiently transfer energy to a receiver very close to the source, such as inside a transformer.
 The near field has strong effects on its source, with any energy withdrawn by a receiver causing increased load (decreased electrical reactance) on the source.
 The near field does not propagate freely into space, carrying energy away without a distance limit, but rather oscillates, returning its energy to the transmitter if it is not absorbed by a receiver.